Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: SN I a and Host Galaxy Sample

 \subsubsection{Bias in Calculated Host Galaxy Mass}

 Twelve of our SNeIa with SDSS photometry overlapped with those used in the \citet{Kelly10} analysis. \citet{Kelly10} fit {\it ugriz} photometry to different spectral energy distributions from PEGASE2~\citep{Fioc97, Fioc99} stellar population synthesis models using LePhare~\citep{Arnouts99,Ilbert06} using the IMF from \citet{Rana92}.
-We found that our host galaxy masses using SDSS-only photometry are consistently lower than those reported in \citet{Kelly10} by a median value of 0.38~dex.
+We found that our host galaxy masses using SDSS-only photometry are consistently lower than those reported in \citet{Kelly10} by a median value of 0.35~dex.
 However, with the large uncertainties on host mass, we are consistent within $1$--$3~\sigma$.

 The \texttt{kcorrect} approach derives lower masses because it calculates the current mass of the stars in a galaxy instead of the mass from integrating the total star formation rate over time which includes stars that died before we observed the galaxy.
-To explore the bias in our data, we compared our \texttt{kcorrect}-derived masses to the photometric mass estimates from the MPA/JHU\footnote{\url{http://home.strw.leidenuniv.nl/~jarle/SDSS/}} originally presented in \citet{Kauffmann03} for SDSS DR4~\citep{Adelman06} and updated for SDSS DR7~\citep{Abazajian09}.
+To explore the bias in our data, we compared our \texttt{kcorrect}-derived masses in Stripe 82 to the photometric mass estimates from the MPA/JHU\footnote{\url{http://home.strw.leidenuniv.nl/~jarle/SDSS/}} originally presented in \citet{Kauffmann03} for SDSS DR4~\citep{Adelman06} and updated for SDSS DR7~\citep{Abazajian09}.
 The original \citet{Kauffmann03} analysis used the \citet{Kroupa01} IMF, but the updated version used the \citet{Chabrier03} IMF which matches the IMF used in \texttt{kcorrect}. \citet{Kelly10} compared their derived masses with~\citet{Kauffmann03} as well and found a mean bias of 0.033~dex with a dispersion of 0.15~dex, which is consistent with the \citet{Kauffmann03} data.
-In our sample, 41 of our host galaxies have overlapping information in MPA/JHU.
-Figure~\ref{fig:mpa_jhu} plots the MPA/JHU DR7 masses versus our \texttt{kcorrect} masses and it is clear \texttt{kcorrect} systematically underestimates masses.
-This offset is linear in log mass with a slope of 1.03 and an intercept of $-0.134~\log(M_{\odot})$ such that the effect increases as mass increases.
-Both \citet{Bernardi10} and \citet{Moustakas13} have previously reported that \texttt{kcorrect} produces lower masses for high mass, elliptical galaxies. \citet{Blanton07} compared their \texttt{kcorrect}-derived masses to those calculated in \citet{Kauffmann03} (on which MPA/JHU DR7 is based) and showed that the results agreed to within 0.2~dex with a 0.1~dex scatter, which roughly agrees with our findings with a mean bias of 0.27~dex and a dispersion of 0.11~dex.
-If we assume that the error in \texttt{kcorrect} can be estimated by the root-mean-square of the difference between \texttt{kcorrect} and MPA/JHU, then the error is $\sim 0.29$~dex.
-With this estimate of the mass error, we can confirm that our derived masses are systematically lower than those see in \citet{Kelly10}.
-But these differences are not significant on the scale of the mass range of the host galaxies, and most importantly, do not preferentially change the ordering of galaxies in mass.